Jefferson Virtual Academy

 Please also visit the Important Dates for information on K-6 Meet the Teacher and other events and activities.
-For those who missed Device Distribution on 8/1 & 8/2, Make-up Device Distribution will be held Friday 8/19 8:30-11:30am and Monday 8/22 1:00-3:30pm at the Transportation Dept – 635 McGarry Blvd, Charles Town.
+For those who missed Device Distribution, please contact your mentor for guidance on obtaining a device.

 Students in grades 6-12 are encouraged to participate in the Edgenuity Student & Parent Orientation.
 Edgenuity is the learning management system that will be used for grade 6 Related Arts and the majority of courses for grades 7-12.
 Please use the link below to access the recording of the Webinar held on 8/9.

 Students currently enrolled with Jefferson County Schools (JCS) had the opportunity to indicate interest in virtual learning during their school’s annual scheduling process.
 Now that the scheduling process for the 2022-23 school year is complete for currently enrolled students, requests for changes to/from in person/virtual instruction will be managed through the Student Assistance Team (SAT) process.